janercz/word-guesser/README.md

-Basic terminal word guesser game.
+# Terminal word guesser game.
+A word guesser game in Java.

+## About
+In this game you guess food in Czech language.